GabrielleEaston/rails_from_scratch_101/README.md

 ```

 We have a few things going one here.
 First is some validations on the username.
-It has to be unique and cant be `nil`.
+It has to be unique and can't be `nil`.
 Find more options for validations in the docs: [rails validations](https://guides.rubyonrails.org/active_record_validations.html).
 We have also set some associations.
 On our associations we have set the paired entry in the child table to be deleted when the parent user is deleted.
 Since these associations are bi-directional, we also need to define the corresponding association in the other models.
 ```rb
 class Post < ApplicationRecord belongs_to :user